 …travel essentials Additional Resources: Travel tips for pets Road trip pet safety The top 5 summer pet hazards Leaving dog in cars: Avoid heat exhaustion and save lives…

-…or wet, you can tuck a heating pad set to ‘LOW’ under half of the box to keep them warm.
-Putting the heat under only half of the box allows…
+…wildlife rehabilitation centre.
+If the animal is a baby or is wet, you can tuck a heating pad set to ‘LOW’ under half of the box to keep them warm….

 …perch and rest and provides heat and protection every night when they gather beneath her wings until they are eight weeks old when mom leaves them to go back to…